winston52/winston52.github.io/index.md

 ## Project Experience

-* **Online News Topic Detection**
+* **On-line News Topic Detection**
-> **Abstract**: To accurately and quickly discover the latest news topic, I implemented an online detection system based on the single-pass algorithm.
+> **Abstract**: To accurately and quickly discover the latest news topic, I implemented an on-line detection system based on the single-pass algorithm.
 In addition, text representation is obtained by BERT, which is the state-of-the-art word embedding method.
 After being deployed, our system can handle **300 texts** per minute and stably operate in long term.

 * **Intelligent Parking Lot Management System based on ZigBee Network**
 > **Abstract**: Our team designed an intelligent parking lot management system that can automatically deliver parking information to users in real-time.
 Specifically, it first collects information of parking space by utilizing geomagnetic sensors, then transmits the data to the center through the ZigBee network, finally synchronizes the message to the edge devices.
-I was responsible for the communications between nodes and sensors.
+I was responsible for implementing the communications between nodes and sensors.

 ## Skills
 * Language : English (**IELTS 7.5**)